dstef22/project_2/README.md

 Final Project 2: Wordpy.
         Using code from an old lab I am creating a wordle game with a gui.
+        Using code from an old lab I am creating a wordle game with a gui.
+        You are able to switch which list the word to guess is pulled from.
+        You can restart the game to guess a different word from the list.
+        Word lists were made using a separate script I created called word_file_maker.py.

-TODO: I plan on making an executable for this file,
+        TODO: I plan on making an executable for this file
-        and I plan on making a way to switch between which file the word comes from, and I plan on showing which letters have benn guessed already. and I plan on making a way to restart the game in the gui.

     Project author:
     Dallin Stefanidis